jonathanstowe/Lumberjack-Dispatcher-Syslog/README.md

 ## Installation

-Assuming you have got a working installation of Rakudo perl 6 you should be able to install this with *zef*:
+Assuming you have got a working installation of Rakudo you should be able to install this with *zef*:

     zef install Lumberjack::Dispatcher::Syslog